Updated July 2014

 KF299 .P8M67 2007 (STACKS)

-The People's Lawyer: The Center for Constitutional Rights and the Fight for Social Justice, From Civil Rights to Guantanamo, by Albert Ruben, New York: Monthly Review Press, 2011.
+Albert Ruben, The People's Lawyer: The Center for Constitutional Rights and the Fight for Social Justice, From Civil Rights to Guantanamo (2011).

 A history of the Center for Constitutional Rights, a public interest law group that advocates for social justice.